marcodluz/ai-power-plugin/README.md

 **Bring AI assistants to your Minecraft server!** Let your players chat with OpenAI GPT, Claude, or other AI models right from the game.

-- Spigot resource page, visit <a href="https://www.spigotmc.org/resources/ai-power.128423/" target="_blank">here</a>.
+- Spigot resource page, visit [here](https://www.spigotmc.org/resources/ai-power.128423/).

 ## 🎯 What does this do?